sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/java.md

 The unique endpoint of the application is `/token`.
 It receives a JSON object in the request body with the following fields:

-- `roomName`: the name of the room where the user wants to connect.
+- `roomName`: the name of the Room where the user wants to connect.
-- `participantName`: the name of the participant that wants to connect to the room.
+- `participantName`: the name of the participant that wants to connect to the Room.

 ```java
 @CrossOrigin(origins = "*")